Tithing is a topic that many Christians often wonder about. Does the New Testament say we should tithe?

 The New Testament gives repeated instructions on giving.
 However, we do not see an explicit command that Christians must give 10% of their income regularly.

-As a result, some have erroneously taught that tithing is not mandatory in the new covenant because the Apostle Paul taught about generous giving but never gave specific instructions about the tithe.
+Some have wrongly taught that tithing is not required in the new covenant.
+They say this because the Apostle Paul taught about generous giving, but he never specified the tithe.

 However Jesus clearly stated,